 Up to 200 scholarships will be awarded, valued at $5,000, which can be put towards accommodation costs at a Victoria hall of residence, or (for students not in a hall) as a contribution towards your first-year living costs.

-Victoria Kahotea Scholarship
+Victoria Kahotea Scholarship for outstanding achievements

 The Victoria Kahotea Scholarship recognises exceptional students and is valued at up to $30,000 over three years of study at Victoria.
 Up to 30 scholarships will be awarded to exceptional students—based on criteria centred around academic excellence, cultural background and community involvement, leadership and equity.